On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

 The lens population mostly follows \citet{oguriEffectGravitationalLensing2018} and \citet{collettPopulationGalaxyGalaxyStrong2015}.
 For the lens galaxy velocity dispersion $\sigma_l$ and lens redshift $z_l$ we follow the procedure of \citet{oguriEffectGravitationalLensing2018}, who takes a local velocity dispersion function measurement $\phi_\text{loc}$ from \citet{bernardiGalaxyLuminositiesStellar2010} and combines it with the redshift evolution of the velocity dispersion function of Illustris \citep{genelIntroducingIllustrisProject2014,vogelsbergerPropertiesGalaxiesReproduced2014,genelIntroducingIllustrisProject2014} galaxies $\phi_\text{hyd}$ as characterised by \citet{torreyAnalysisEvolvingComoving2015}

 We verify that the implementation matches Figure 1 of \citet{oguriEffectGravitationalLensing2018}.
 Including the comoving volume element gives the joint probability density function $\pi_l$:

-As limits, we use $60<\sigma_l/(\si{km/s})<600$ and $0<z_l<3$. $\pi_l$ is then normalised over these limits.
+As limits, we use $60<\sigma_l/(\si{km/s})<600$ and $0<z_l<3$.\footnote{Note that the expected velocity dispersions and lens redshifts span a much narrower region (e.g., \cref{fig:vdfs}), and thus the limits are justified.} $\pi_l$ is then normalised over these limits.
 The choice of the velocity dispersion function can significantly impact the expected populations, as illustrated in \cref{fig:vdfs}, where various weighted velocity dispersion functions are shown.
 These velocity dispersion functions are derived from stellar velocity dispersions, but we use them for the mass model too, which is consistent with \citet{boltonSloanLensACS2008}.

 The mass model is an elliptical power law based on the formalism of \citet{tessoreEllipticalPowerLaw2015}, see also \citet{barkanaFastCalculationFamily1998}, with Einstein radius where $D_\text{LS}$ and $D_\text{OS}$ are angular diameter distances between Lens and Source and between Observer and Source respectively.
 The centroid of the lens is slightly perturbed such that it is not at a fixed location with respect to the pixel boundaries.
 We follow \citet{collettPopulationGalaxyGalaxyStrong2015} and assume a Rayleigh distribution for their ellipticities